Frequently Asked Questions

 I'm not feeling well and can't make my scheduled appointment time, what's your cancellation policy?

-If after the first less than 24-hour cancellation notice (as discussed above), a late cancellation or no call/no show occurs, then you will be charged 35% of the cost of your missed scheduled visit at the time of your next scheduled visit.
+A late cancellation, being late by 10 minutes or more, or no call/no show occurs, then you will be charged 35% of the cost of your missed scheduled visit at the time of your next scheduled visit.
 That is an out-of-pocket $140 charge for missed psychiatric evaluations and a $70 charge for missed medication management visits due at the time of the next scheduled visit.
 This charge is in addition to the cost of your current scheduled visit.

 And is there a late policy?